Last modified: February 12, 2020 | Previous Versions

 5.2 Disclosure of Confidential Information.

 5.3 Marketing and Publicity.
-Each party may use the other party’s Brand Features in connection with the Agreement only as permitted in the Agreement.
+Each party may use the other party’s Brand Features in connection with the Agreement as permitted in the Agreement.
 Customer may state publicly that it is a Google customer and display Google Brand Features in accordance with the Trademark Guidelines.
-Google may (a) orally state that Customer is a Google customer and (b) include Customer’s name or Customer Brand Features in a list of Google customers in Google’s promotional materials.
-A party may revoke the other party’s right to use its Brand Features with written notice to the other party and a reasonable period to stop the use.
+Customer and Google will work together on an announcement of Customer being a Google customer, which will take place on an agreed upon date within 6 months of the Effective Date.
+Additionally, with prior written consent, the parties may engage in joint marketing activities such as customer testimonials, press engagements, public speaking events, and analyst interviews.
+A party may revoke the other party’s right to use its Brand Features with 30 days’ written notice.
 Any use of a party’s Brand Features will inure to the benefit of the party holding Intellectual Property Rights to those Brand Features.

 6. Warranties and Remedies.